FilippoAiraldi/casadi-nlp/README.md

 ---
 ## References
 <a id="1">[1]</a>
 Andersson, J.A.E., Gillis, J., Horn, G., Rawlings, J.B., and Diehl, M. (2019).
 CasADi: a software framework for nonlinear optimization and optimal control.
 Mathematical Programming Computation, 11(1), 1–36.

 <a id="2">[2]</a>
 Wachter, A. and Biegler, L.T.
 (2006).
 On the implementation of an interior-point filter line-search algorithm for large-scale nonlinear programming.
 Mathematical Programming, 106(1), 25–57.

 <a id="3">[3]</a>
 Büskens, C. and Maurer, H. (2001).
 Sensitivity analysis and real-time optimization of parametric nonlinear programming problems.
 In M. Grötschel, S.O.
-Krumke, and
-J. Rambau (eds.), Online Optimization of Large Scale Systems, 3–16.
+Krumke, and J. Rambau (eds.), Online Optimization of Large Scale Systems, 3–16.
 Springer, Berlin, Heidelberg

+<a id="4">[4]</a>
+Rawlings, J.B., Mayne, D.Q. and Diehl, M., 2017.
+Model Predictive Control: theory, computation, and design (Vol. 2).
+Madison, WI: Nob Hill Publishing.